 Is gradint-wrapper.exe a virus?

-The genuine gradint-wrapper.exe is not a virus.
+The genuine gradint-wrapper.exe is not

 The Windows version of Gradint defaults to